sematext/docs/docs/integration/index.md

 | [Zapier](/integration/alerts-zapier-integration/) | Automate alerts through Zapier integration | Alerts |
 | [AlertOps](/integration/alerts-alertops-integration/) | Integrate with AlertOps for incident management | Alerts |

 ## Setup Instructions
 Each integration comes with detailed setup instructions to help you easily configure it for your environment.
-You can find specific instructions for each integration on the respective documentation page of each integration.
+You can find specific instructions for each integration on their respective documentation page.